Black Hole winds pull the plug on star formation

 Astronomers have long been wondering about the physical processes that regulate star formation in galaxies: what slowed it down over cosmic history, even quenching it entirely in some cases?
 They suspected that the activity driven by the supermassive black holes at the centre of massive galaxies might be responsible for triggering such a feedback mechanism, but until recently there was no direct proof that this scenario could be acted out on a global galactic scale.

-Observations of winds from a black hole that are capable of blowing gas out of a host galaxy reinforce the idea that black holes can control star formation in galaxies.
-The findings, reported in Nature this week by Dr James Reeves, astrophysics at Keele, as part of a study led by Dr Francesco Tombesi at NASA Goddard Space Flight Centre, USA, may help us to learn more about galaxy evolution.
+The findings, reported in Nature this week by Dr James Reeves, of the astrophysics group at Keele University, UK, as part of a study led by Dr Francesco Tombesi at NASA Goddard Space Flight Centre, USA, may help us to learn more about galaxy evolution.

 "While we have already known about the existence of fast winds produced from other super-massive black holes, this is the first time we have been able to directly see its effect on the rest of the galaxy at the same time" explained James Reeves.
 "The wind from the black hole is acting like a snowplough, sweeping the gas and dust up in its wake.
 This is likely to stop new stars from forming and can limit how big both the galaxy and the black hole can become."

 “This is the first time that we see a supermassive black hole in action, blowing away the galaxy's reservoir of ‘star-making’ gas,” explains Francesco Tombesi from NASA's Goddard Space Flight Center and the University of Maryland, USA.

 Supermassive black holes feed on the surrounding matter but also eject large amounts of material through powerful winds and jets.